Tesla's first European factory needs more water to expand. Drought stands in its way

 German official: Musk's water comment "not 100% helpful"

-Mention Musk's remarks to Brandenburg's finance minister, Joerg Steinbach, and his eyes widen.
+Mention Musk's remarks to Brandenburg's minister of economic affairs, Joerg Steinbach, and his eyes widen.

 "In terms of the perception in the region, this was not 100% helpful," Steinbach said.